 Covered Bonds will be issued in Series, but on different terms from each other, subject to the terms set out in the applicable Final Terms in respect of such Series.
-The Covered Bonds will either be fungible with an existing Series of Covered Bonds or have different terms from an existing Series of Covered Bonds (in which case they will constitute a new Series).
-The Issuer will issue Covered Bonds without the prior consent of the Covered Bondholders pursuant to Condition 18 (Further Issues).
+The Covered Bonds will either be fungible with an existing Series of Covered Bonds or have different terms from an existing Series of Covered Bonds (in which case they will constitute a

+Issues).